mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Scrab: A foil-wrapped dose of scrab, which apparently came to Keanou with the aliens.

-Map console: A portable sheet of green glass; when the correct series of glyphs are pressed (Formidable (-6) Computers check), it displays a topographical map of the surrounding terrain to a range of up to 500 kilometres.
+Map console: A portable sheet of green glass; when the correct series of glyphs are pressed (Formidable (-6) Computers check), it displays a topographical map of the surrounding terrain to a range of up to 500 kilometers.

 Unknowable alien gadget: A random piece of bizarre experiment.